-The corresponding German catalog (BankingResources_de.properties) supports the labels as follows:
+The corresponding German catalog (BankingResources\de.properties) supports the labels as follows:

+'''

 accountString = Konten

 savingsString = Sparkonto

 checkingString = Girokonto

+'''

-Next step: "Assemble your application code."
+Next step: "Assemble your application code" on page 145.

 Assemble your application code: You must assemble application modules including Web application archives (WAR) and resource adapter archives (RAR) for your application components before you can install them.
 Application assembly is the process of creating archive files that bundle all of the components belonging to an application and configuring the run-time behavior of these applications.